WHEN, HOW, AND WHY DO WE PICK OUR DESTINATIONS?

 Our trips are first and foremost about skiing and snowboarding, so if you've never skied or snowboarded outside of Ontario, think about:

-If you are concerned about the level of difficulty of a resort, talk to a member of the Travel Committee who can advise you on the best trip given your abilities.
+Check out the Trip Selector and if you have questions, talk to a member of the Travel Committee who can advise you on the best trip given your abilities.
 And see the FAQ on ski/snowboard trail difficulty ratings.

 I'M A BEGINNER SKIER OR SNOWBOARDER, SHOULD I GO ON A TRIP WITH THE CLUB?

-But most people on charter trips will focus on intermediate and advanced runs, perhaps using beginner runs for warm ups or to where they're the only way to get from point a to point b.
+But most people on Travel trips will focus on intermediate and advanced runs, perhaps using beginner runs for warm ups or to where they're the only way to get from point a to point b.
 And so if you only aspire to, or feel comfortable on, beginner runs, you may find yourself skiing alone much of the time.
+Or use the opportunity to take some private or group lessons from the resort snowschool.

 If you're a beginner, but plan to work at your skiing, set your sights on trips later in the year and you shouldn't have an issue.